National Technical Specification Notices

 Who needs to comply with NTSNs?

-You must comply with all applicable NTSNs if you are:
+You must comply with all applicable NTSNs if:

-- carrying out a major upgrade or renewal of an existing railway subsystem,
+- You’re carrying out a major upgrade or renewal of an existing railway subsystem.

-- the subsystem is not in the approved list of exclusions from RIR, or
+- The subsystem isn't in the approved list of exclusions from RIR.

-- you do not have an exemption granted by the DfT.
+- You don't have an exemption granted by the DfT.

-Like-for-like replacements, such as replacing track with track of a similar specification, do not trigger a legal obligation to comply with NTSNs.
+Like-for-like replacements, such as replacing track with track of a similar specification, don’t trigger a legal obligation to comply with NTSNs.

-You can obtain advice about whether a project must comply with NTSNs from the DfT.
+The DfT has more advice about whether a project must comply with NTSNs.

-Please note, NTSNs are only applicable in GB; TSIs continue to have effect in Northern Ireland.
+Please note that NTSNs are only applicable in GB.
+TSIs continue to have effect in Northern Ireland.

 -